 Yoga also teaches us to be more accepting of ourselves and others.
 You learn to observe your breath, while getting to know your inner body.
 You learn non-judgement.
 With practice of observing the breath with movement, you let go of the constant analysis and judgment in your outer being.
 You learn how to observe your thoughts rather than getting caught up in the mind chatter, bringing forth balance and alignment.
 Instead of competing, yoga teaches cooperation and service to others.
 Most of all, yoga teaches us the importance of our individual selves, which is not our past and not our future events.
 Our purpose is to be in the present moment.

 Ashtanga Yoga 8Limbs- This method of yoga involves synchronizing the breath with postures—a process producing intense internal heat and an intense, purifying sweat that detoxifies muscles and organs.
 With this absorption of positive pure energy, the internal body can heal.
 You gain an understanding of "Self" and Life.
 Ashtanga (8 Limbs) is empowering!
-Ashtanga Yoga provides a practical way of living happily in the world while gradually moving one's consciousness inward, allowing for one to live a balanced life in mind, body and spirit. *the room is set around 75-80 degrees to encourage tapas (heat causing change).
+Ashtanga Yoga provides a practical way of living happily in the world while gradually moving one's consciousness inward, allowing for one to live a balanced life in mind, body and spirit.
 Mixed Level

 Vinyasa Flow- In this Vinyasa Flow class you will synchronize breath with movement.
 Students will focus on linking conscious breath with a mindful flow.
 In a Vinyasa class, students awaken their strength, energy, and flexibility in a fun atmosphere.
-This class is for beginners and beyond. *The room temperature is 75-80 degrees to encourage tapas (heat causing change).
+This class is for beginners and beyond.
 Mixed Level

 Warm Vinyasa Flow- In this style, students flow from one posture to the next.
 Although some postures are held for additional breaths, many of the exercises consists of linking breath with dynamic, flowing movement.
 Warm Vinyasa Flow provides a total body workout, building strength, stamina, flexibility, and focus.
 The room is heated to 80+ degrees.
 This is not the same as "HOT YOGA" where the room is 105+ degrees.